Class CertificateAsyncClient

 The following code sample demonstrates how to asynchronously delete a certificate from the Azure

-KeyVault, using the beginDeleteCertificate(String)
+KeyVault, using the beginDeleteCertificate(String) API.

-Note: For the synchronous sample, refer to CertificateClient
+Note: For the synchronous sample, refer to CertificateClient.

 - See Also: